Google confirms Pixel 5 5G and Pixel 4a 5G will arrive this year

 - LG Velvet: the next-cheapest 5G phone, starting at $599 (roughly £500 / AU$850)

-The phones will start at $499 (around £382 / AU$700), which is presumably the price of the mid-range Pixel 4a 5G, leaving the Pixel 5’s cost uncertain for now.
+The phones will start at $499 (around £382 / AU$700), which is presumably the price of the mid-range Pixel 4a 5G, leaving the Pixel 5’s cost uncertain for now (and whether there will be a 4G version of the Pixel 5).
 Both phones will be available in the US, UK, Ireland, France, Germany, Japan, Taiwan, and Australia.

 What 5G means for the Pixel 5 and Pixel 4a 5G